Api Reference

 Checks:

-• ✅ Manifest doesn’t contain excluded paths (SuperAdmin)
+• ✅ Manifest doesn't contain excluded internal-only paths

 • ✅ Generated docs blocks are present in all target files